M0dule04/AES128-DatabaseManager/README.md

 # AES128-DatabaseManager
-My grade 11 Practical Assessment Project.
-Includes AES-128 encryption and dynamically connects to databases.
+My grade 11 (South Africa) Practical Assessment Project.
+Includes AES-128 encryption and dynamic connections to databases.
 Created solely by me, Derich Havenga

 ## Purpose of software
 To encrypt and decrypt access databases to protect data (dont actually do this, this project is purely for accedemic purposes).